Rinnegatamante/ff4_vita/README.md

 ## Credits

-- TheFloW for the initial arm elf loader.
+- TheFloW for the .so loader which is the core mechanism used for this port.
-- Rinnegatamante for vitaGL.
-- Darthbellic for providing LiveArea assets.
+- frangarcj for FF3_Vita on which this port is heavily based off.